Enter a keyword and click on Search to see results

 - feedback from the enrolled students;

 - participation in thematic cluster meetings organised by the Commission, the National Agencies or the Executive Agency to support exchange of good practice and mutual learning.

 4. Selection procedure of EMJMD consortia

 Based on the assessment of the four award criteria, i.e. Relevance of the project, Quality of the project design and implementation, Quality of the project team and the cooperation arrangements, Impact and dissemination a ranking list of all proposals will be established.
+A separate ranking list will be established for consortia to be co-funded by the EU and MEXT.
 Only those proposals that have passed the minimum threshold of at least 30 points out of 40 under the award criterion "Relevance of the project" and have scored at least 70 points out of 100 in total will be considered for funding.

 Those proposals which pass all thresholds will be assessed for additional scholarships for targeted Partner Country regions defined under the section "Additional scholarships for students from targeted regions of the world".
 The academic experts will analyse and evaluate the answers given for the additional award criterion: "Relevance of the project in the targeted region(s)" and indicate, on a yes/no basis, whether the information is pertinent.

 The assessment of the additional criterion will not influence the original ranking list resulting from the evaluation of the four award criteria (Relevance of the project, Quality of the project design and implementation, Quality of the project team and the cooperation arrangements, Impact and dissemination).
 This will not apply to consortia co-funded by the EU and MEXT which are not eligible to apply for additional scholarships.

 - 1. The selection procedure must be organised in a way to ensure that the best students worldwide are selected.